INTERGENERATIONAL THINKING

 Contains 26 Outlines – An A to Z look at the Attributes of God.
 Tried and tested for children & intergenerational groups.
 See here.

-Multi Age Resources
+All Age Gathering Resources

 Kids benefit from having input from people of all ages.
 God’s plan is that the whole community is involved in passing on the faith to the younger generation (Deuteronomy 6).
 Here are some ideas to help you do that in your church.
 Make sure that when you encourage sharing of experiences and interests, you encourage sharing of ‘God things’ as well.